ATMarcks/Image-Steno/README.md

 # Image-Steno

 An RGB image stenography program that hides information within an image's RGB channels' least significant bit(s).
 Each pixel in an image hides 4 bits of information; one bit each in two of the channels and two bits from one channel.
 The channel in which two bits are hidden is psuedorandomly selected using an optional user-supplied seed.
-Adding RSA encryption and decryption will be implemented in the future.
+RSA encryption and decryption will be implemented in the future; please use single keys instead of concatenated keys.

 ## Install